B2B Marketing Agency logo

 09 May 2023

-Unveiling the role of an agent in distribution: A unique indirect channel
+The role of an agent in distribution: A unique indirect sales channel

 In distribution, an agent can be defined as an independent entity or individual acting on behalf of a manufacturer or supplier to promote, sell, and distribute their products or services to end-users.
-Acting as a bridge between the producer and the market, agents serve as trusted intermediaries, leveraging their industry expertise, networks, and market knowledge to facilitate sales and build fruitful relationships.
+Acting as a bridge between the producer and the market, agents serve as intermediaries, leveraging their industry expertise, networks, and market knowledge to facilitate sales and build relationships between a supplier and a customer.

 Key characteristics of agents: